rain1017/memdb/README.md

 // To run the sample:
 // npm install memdb-client
 // run with node >= 0.12 with --harmony option
-// We assure you have started shard 's1' on localhost:31017
+// We assume you have started shard 's1' on localhost:31017

 var memdb = require('memdb-client');
 var P = memdb.Promise;